Code-Institute-Submissions/KJLuton-OceanClearUp_MemoryCardGame/README.md

 _______
 # Features and Functions

-The website consists of 2 pages.
+The website game consists of 2 pages.
 1) A welcome page
 2) A game page

 The welcome page has the following features:

-1. Welcome the user to the game.
+1. Welcomes the user to the game.
-2. Offer a customisable aspect to the game by asking the player their name.
+2. Offers a customisable aspect to the game by asking the player their name.

-The gamepage has the following features:
+The gamepage has the following features and functions:

 1. Shuffle picture tiles on game start or restart.
 2. Game should know how to handle matched and unmatched pictures.
 3. Game should display the current number of matches the player has found.
 4. The game should show a countdown timer when the player presses ‘start game’.
-5. When the player wins the game, the timer stops.
+5. When the player wins the game, the timer stops and a congratulations message shows with time left score.
 6. A restart button should allow the player reset the game board, the countdown timer and the number of matches found.
 7. A congratulations modal should appear when the player wins while showing a button to play again.

 ## Future implementations

-when cards are matched, make them disappear as though the game player is cleaning the ocean.
+- when cards are matched, make them disappear instantly as though the game player is cleaning the ocean.
+- Add different levels of skill to appeal for older audiences and player growth. easy, medium, hard.
+This could be by either reducing the amount of time the player has to clean the board or by increasing the amount of squares/matches to be found on the board.
+- Adding music to the game to give it more atmostphere.
+Background music of bubbles and under water sounds.
+Then, add additional sounds when the player gets a correct match or incorrect match.
+- Adding additional ediucational elements to the page so the player can learn more about how they can help the enviroment, do their part to clean the oceans and reduce water pollution.

 [Back to table of contents](#table-of-contents)
 _______